Brexit: Merkel hints at ‘creative’ solution on the Border

 British prime minister Theresa May is seeking legally binding changes to the withdrawal agreement with the EU to replace the Northern Irish backstop, that aims to prevent the reintroduction of a hard border on the island of Ireland.

+The backstop would keep the UK in a common customs area with the EU in the absence of a future trade agreement.

-While Mrs Merkel said she did not want the so-called Withdrawal Agreement renegotiated, she added that difficult questions could be resolved with creativity, the strongest hint to date that the EU’s most powerful leader could be prepared to compromise.
+While Dr Merkel said she did not want the so-called withdrawal agreement renegotiated, she added that difficult questions could be resolved with creativity, the strongest hint to date that the EU’s most powerful leader could be prepared to compromise.

-“We can still use the time to perhaps reach an agreement if everyone shows good will,” Mrs Merkel said.
+“We can still use the time to perhaps reach an agreement if everyone shows good will,” Dr Merkel said.

+Meanwhile, former Ulster Unionist Party leader David Trimble has indicated he plans to take the British government to court to ensure the backstop is removed from the withdrawal agreement.

+“The Nobel Peace Prize winner and architect of the Good Friday Agreement plans to initiate judicial review proceedings to ensure that the Protocol is removed from the Withdrawal Agreement,” a spokesman said.

+Lord Trimble said that alternative arrangements should be put in place instead as he claims the protocol in the Mrs May’s deal breaches the terms of the Belfast Agreement.

+Lord Trimble and John Hume, former leader of the Social Democratic and Labour Party, jointly received the Nobel Peace Prize in 1998 for their roles in bringing about the Belfast Agreement.

-Meanwhile in Brussels, Minister for Foreign Affairs Simon Coveney said Ireland and the EU are prepared, and want to, provide backstop “reassurances and clarity to the UK to assist the Brexit ratification process on the UK side,”.
-But he insisted that alternatives to the backstop have been exhaustively examined and tested.
+In Brussels, Minister for Foreign Affairs Simon Coveney said Ireland and the EU are prepared, and want to, provide backstop “reassurances and clarity to the UK to assist the Brexit ratification process on the UK side”.
+But he insisted that alternatives to the backstop had been exhaustively examined and tested.

 Mr Coveney was in Brussels for a meeting between EU foreign ministers and their Arab League counterparts.

-Asked if Mrs May’s search for alternatives to the backstop is futile, Mr Coveney said that “the Irish protocol in the WA already allows for `alternative arrangements’ or alternative solutions to the backstop and if they are there they can replace the backstop.
-That’s always been the point here .
+Asked if Mrs May’s search for alternatives to the backstop was futile, Mr Coveney said that “the Irish protocol in the WA already allows for ‘alternative arrangements’ or alternative solutions to the backstop and if they are there they can replace the backstop.
+That’s always been the point here.
 The problem has been that none of those ideas around alternative arrangements have actually stood up to scrutiny.
-We certainly haven’t seen any that have .
+We certainly haven’t seen any that have.

 “We spent well over a year looking at different ways of providing the guarantee of no physical infrastructure on the island of Ireland to protect the all-Ireland economy which reinforces the peace process.
 Many, many, many hours were involved in coming up with a legally credible and pragmatic solution to that problem.